Karnak-Temple

 Today these remainders are interpreted as a part of a spur and the Red Chapel is now reconstructed in the center of the "Chambers of Hatshepsut" (see below detail taken from Burgos, Larché, 2008, plan page 254).

 The Luxor-Museum exhibits this door-jamb showing the titles of Hatshepsut.
-It would fit very well into the entrance of chamber 6.
+Perhaps it would fit into the entrance of Room XIII.

-According to the description at the Luxor-Museum the block originates from a myrrh-magazine of Hatshepsut at Karnak-temple.
+According to the description at the Luxor-Museum the block originates from a magazine of Hatshepsut at Karnak-temple which was used to store myrrh.

 back